Abraham Ancer

-Abraham Ancer (/es/; born 27 February 1991) is a Mexican-American professional golfer who played on the PGA Tour and is currently playing on the LIV Golf tour.
+Abraham Ancer Sagastegui (/es/; born 27 February 1991) is an American-Mexican professional golfer who played on the PGA Tour and is currently playing on the LIV Golf tour.
 He won the 2018 Emirates Australian Open and the 2021 WGC-FedEx St. Jude Invitational for his first PGA Tour career victory.
 In 2024 he won the LIV Golf Hong Kong for his first individual win on the LIV Golf Tour.

 Amateur career

 Ancer was born in McAllen, Texas; raised partially in Reynosa, Mexico; and has dual American and Mexican citizenship.
 He attended Sharyland High School in Mission, Texas.
 He played college golf at Odessa College and the University of Oklahoma, from which he graduated in 2013 with a degree in General Studies.

 During his one year competing at Odessa, Ancer was a first-team All-American and finished in a tie for second in the Junior College National Golf Championship.
 At Oklahoma, he saw his most success during his first year, winning twice while having the sixth-lowest scoring average in Oklahoma history of 72.03.
 During his entire career, he ended up second in all-time scoring average.